therealjsie/lamp-infrastructure/README.md

 ## Deployment

 The infrastruction definition can be deployed either through a local workspace or via Terraform cloud.

-In both cases the following parameters are relevant:
+## Parameter reference

 | Name                  | Type     | Description                                                                             | Required/Optional | Default              |
 | --------------------- | -------- | --------------------------------------------------------------------------------------- | ----------------- | -------------------- |